Illegal Logging Webinars

 It is a criminal offence to import illegally logged timber into Australia.

-If you believe your wood, pulp or paper product may include illegally logged timber, you should
+If you believe your wood, pulp or paper product may include illegally logged timber, you should not import it.

 If you do, and the product has come from illegal sources, you could face significant financial penalties and even prison time.